pythonsingapore/pugs-org-sg/content/2014-Feb-PyConSG-call-for-talks.md

 Title: Call for proposals for PyConSG 2014
-slug: 2014-PyConsG-call-for-talks
+Slug: 2014-PyConsG-call-for-talks
-author: Ivan
+Author: Ivan
-date: 2014-02-17
+Date: 2014-02-17
-category: pycon, conference
+Category: conference
+Tags: pyconsg

 On behalf of the organizing committee of PyCon SG 2014, we are pleased to invite members of the community to submit talks